pourist/API-and-Web-Services-Fundamentals/README.md

 A concise technical guide covering the fundamentals of APIs and the HTTP protocol.
 Designed to give a clear understanding of what APIs are, how they work, and how HTTP enables their communication over the web.

+This is an ongoing reference and will be expanded over time.

 ## Recommended Reading Order

 ### [Introduction to APIs](API.md)